Embedding a culture of equality, diversity and inclusion

 - Rimla Akhtar (ICAS Council Member)

-- Sarah Speirs (ICAS Exec Director of Member Engagement and Communications).
+- Sarah Speirs (ICAS Executive Director of Member Engagement and Communications)

 It has been named the Guthrie Group, in honour of Isabel Clyne Guthrie.